amit-barman/ownapi/README.md

 * POST
 	- Add New Record to the Database
 * PATCH
-	- Update to Database(its update only changed values)
+	- Update to Database(its update modified values only)
 * DELETE
 	- Delete Record from Database